 - The form is valid for one term only (quarter, semester, etc.), or for one academic year for year-long study abroad/away opportunities.

 - The form is subject to all restrictions of the dean of the student's college or regional campus offering a College of Applied and Technical Studies program.

 - Submit an Ad Hoc Consortium Agreement to the Office of Student Financial Aid if applying for financial aid during the term at the institution or to continue eligibility.

 After completing the transfer coursework, students are responsible for submitting an official transcript from the other institution to the admissions office of the Kent State campus enrolled.
 Students are discouraged from taking transfer coursework during their last semester because of the time necessary to receive and process transcripts, which may delay the student's graduation.

 Returning Students: All transfer policies described above apply to Kent State students who interrupted their studies at the university for one or more years, completed coursework at another college or university and are now returning to Kent State.

-Kent State students who have not attended for one year, were not academically dismissed and completed coursework at another college or university during their absence should refer to the "former undergraduate student" section in Admission Information page in the University Catalog.
+Kent State students who have not attended for one year, were not academically dismissed and completed coursework at another college or university during their absence should refer to the Admission of Former Undergraduate Student page in the University Catalog.
 Kent State students who were academically dismissed and completed coursework at another college of university during their absence should refer to the Dismissal, Appeal and Reinstatement policy in the University Catalog.